stefan-klaes/simplest-analytics-wordpress-plugin/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

 OR go to 'Plugins' > 'Add new', and search for 'simplest analytics' to install through the WordPress dashboard.

+## Do you want to contribute?
+1. Please use the code from the 'trunk' folder
+2. Don't forget to take care about the offical [WordPress Codestandards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/)
+3. Send a pull request